aqt5406/helium-wallet-rs/README.md

 wallet output file and to force overwriting an existing wallet.

 A `--seed` option followed by space seprated mnemonic words can be used to construct the keys for the wallet.
+This doesn't allow you to make a new wallet, this is for importing a wallet that has the correct entropy.

 ### Create a sharded wallet